AkshaySasi/Anvik.AI-A-Multiagent-Deep-Research-Assistant/anvik_ai/README.md

-Anvik.ai - Multi-Agent Deep Research Assistant
+NeRO 2.0 - Multi-Agent Deep Research Assistant Overview
-Overview
-Anvik.ai is a production-ready, multi-agent research assistant with a Gradio frontend and FastAPI backend.
+NeRO 2.0 (formerly Anvik.ai) is a production-ready, multi-agent research assistant with a Gradio frontend and FastAPI backend.
 It conducts in-depth research using Wikipedia and Google Scholar (via SerpAPI), powered by Google Gemini 2.5 Flash.
 Users can input topics via a web interface, view results (Wikipedia summary, paper details with links, citations, progress, proposal) in a conversational ChatGPT-like format.
 Features

 Frontend: Gradio interface for topic input and result display (Wikipedia summary, paper details with clickable URLs, APA/MLA citations, progress, proposal) in a chat-based format.